yvoinov/memlogger/README.md

 Unlike most similar solutions, memlogger is designed to profile the application by the nature of memory allocations in accordance with the size of the chunks.

 Accordingly, only functions that directly allocate memory are logged.
+In general, logging of the malloñ, realloc, calloñ (on compatible platforms) and free functions(on platforms with the malloñ_usable_size function) is supported.

 Memlogger now implemented as only shared library.
 It produces instant report immediately after logging completion with O(1) complexity.
 No more log processor required.